Liam is a programming enthusiast and likes to write about his work.

 Structured Text lends itself heavily to complex algorithms, long mathematical functions, array manipulation and repetitive tasks.
 I often find myself using ST (structured text) in function blocks that iterate over arrays.

 The ST environment is extremely simple, it's essentially a blank text file.
-In most editors, the lines are numbered for convenience of referencing code in documentation.
+In most editors, the lines are numbered for the convenience of referencing code in documentation.

 Consider the above example, let's analyse this line by line